Solution Summary: Using Insulating Blankets

-The risk of unintentional contact with live lines is eliminated when workers (e.g., lineman, electrician, and etc.) cover energized lines or equipment with insulating blankets and sheets.
+The risk of unintentional contact with live lines is eliminated when workers (e.g., lineman, electrician, and etc.) cover energized lines or equipment with insulating blankets.
 Using insulator equipment can improve productivity, eliminating the need to spend time contacting utility companies to de-energize lines and then follow all grounding processes to ensure de-energizing (it should be noted that de-energizing is the safest route for working around electrical equipment/lines).
 Generally, when workers feel safe working on live lines, they will be more productive.

 Maintenance and testing:

 - Insulating blankets are reusable but they should be periodically inspected and tested.
 Inspection should conform to ASTM F1236, and damaged or defective blankets must be removed from service.
 The test date must be stamped on the blankets.

 - Insulating blankets and sheeting must be stored in a dark, cool and dry location away from chemical materials and vapors and electrical discharges.
 Blankets must be cleaned with lukewarm water and mild soap detergent and rinsed thoroughly.

 - The shelf life of the blankets is 12 months, and blankets may be issued any time during this shelf life.